How to remotely access your home server from anywhere using Tailscale

 Tailscale lets you set up a mesh virtual private network (VPN) for secure access to devices and self-hosted services on your home network from anywhere using the Wireguard protocol.
 An overlay network known as a Tailnet is created that all devices running Tailscale will join, with traffic between devices going through an encrypted Wireguard tunnel and using NAT traversal, without the need to open ports on your router.

 The personal plan is free, allows three users and up to 100 devices.
 I use it mainly to access Plex on my home server (though I can access all my self-hosted apps) and use my Pi-Hole as DNS through my phone, tablet and laptop when I’m not home, and that is what this guide will help you do.
-For details, see this blog post about how Tailscale works.
+For details, see this post on the Tailscale blog about how it works.

 Setting up Tailscale